School Uniform

 Denim, leather jackets, sweatshirts of any kind, and hoodies must not be worn.

-Buttoned up white shirt with collar with school tie, knotted closely to the collar with the crest visible.
-Shirt to be tucked into trousers or kilt.
-Long or short sleeves are acceptable.
+Buttoned up white shirt with collar, with long or short sleeves, tucked into trousers or kilt and school tie knotted closely to the collar with the crest visible

 OR